 The pasta is rolled into sheets and then stuffed with a ricotta and spinach filling, it’s rolled up and layered with bechamel, tomato sauce and cheese.
 When it’s baked, it comes out of the oven bubbling with the cheese all melty.
 Add some fresh basil and enjoy.

 The fillings are not limited to just ricotta and spinach; some people put minced meat, veal, chicken or beef and other things.
-I bet a mushroom filling would also be delicious.
-I personally love this recipe from Pasta Grannies.
-It really inspired me to make it.
+I love authentic Italian recipes (see my Pasta al Limone and Pasta alla Nerano for example) and this one fits the bill too!

 How to Make Cannelloni